 - Cash flow might be $350 a month or more with that increase in rents.
 That means my cash flow increased by 16 percent, which is 6 percent higher than inflation.

-While inflation decreases the returns on money invested in the stock market, it increase return on money invested in rentals.
+While inflation decreases the returns on money invested in the stock market, it increases the return on money invested in rentals.

 Why you can retire earlier with rental properties than the stock market?